moveit/moveit.ros.org/documentation/contributing/code/index.markdown

     find . -name '*.h' -or -name '*.hpp' -or -name '*.cpp' | xargs clang-format-3.6 -i -style=file $1

+### Exceptions to clang-format

+Occationally the auto formatting used by clang-format might not make sense e.g. for lists of items that are easier to read on separate lines.
+It can be overwritten with the commands:

+    // clang-format off
+    ... some untouched code
+    // clang-format on

+Use this sparingly though.

 ### Emacs Editor Configuration

 In your ``~/.emacs`` config file, add the following: